 Biden adviser Brian Deese tells 'Fox News Sunday' economy still has 'long way to go,' needs new spending plan

-GOP critics of Biden spending plan say it directs most of its money to priorities other than infrastructure
+GOP critics of the Biden spending plan say it directs most of its money to priorities other than infrastructure

 National Economic Council Director Brian Deese said Sunday that President Biden's new spending plan is still sorely needed despite a strong March jobs report and a variety of other positive economic signs in recent months.